B.A., Dartmouth College; M.A., Boston University

 I teach theatre and performance at Wellesley College, where students are encouraged to apply both analytical skill and creative passion to the understanding of theatre.
 Because I am a working artist, I bring insight to the process of creating, developing, and producing original work, and I frequently mentor Wellesley students while they write original plays.
 I was the first recipient of the Charlotte Woolard Award, given by the Kennedy Center to a “promising new voice in American Theatre.”
 I have received commissions from the Laguna Playhouse, South Coast Rep, and the National Institutes of Health.

-I am an overseer for the Huntington Theatre Company.
 I've served as a panel member for the National Endowment for the Arts, and have enjoyed residencies with Sundance, UCROSS Foundation, the Lark, the New York Theatre Workshop, and Harvard University.
 My plays range in subject matter from the Pedro Pan children of Cuba (Sonia Flew) , to a rock musical about down-and-out teens (Gary) , to a celebration of Darwin and evolution (From Orchids to Octopi: An Evolutionary Love Story) .